Grassland Beef - U.S. Wellness Meats

 nitrate free bacon

-Since the new bacon went over so well, we have been working on several other pork recipes.
 Our Pork Breakfast Sausage is an office-favorite and a staple in our kitchens every morning.
 The new recipe contains only: pork, salt, rubbed sage, ground red pepper, and black pepper.
 No sugars, sweeteners, nitrates, nitrites, or MSG, and the flavor is amazing!
 Make sure to check out our Breakfast Favorites category for more wonderful selections like Sugar Free Canadian Pork Bacon Slices.

 Sugar Free Heritage Pork